 Creation and management of web pages and websites, employing current tools and incorporating a full range of multimedia resources and content.

 Rapidly evolving communication and computer technologies can affect "school reform" directly or indirectly, intentionally or unintentionally, positively or negatively, depending on a multitude of social, economic, political, and technical issues.
-This course enables students to use technology to plan and evaluate instructional programs in diverse educational settings.
+This course enables students to use technology to plan and evaluate instructional programs in diverse educational settings.• Restricted to Graduate, and Doctoral levels

-Students may intern or conduct a project in a school, business, or other approved setting for a minimum of 30 hours per credit.
+Students may intern or conduct a project in a school, business, or other approved setting for a minimum of 30 hours per course unit.
 Approval of DML program advisor required.

 A thesis or field-based research project in Digital Media and Learning which is submitted in partial fulfillment of the requirements for the Master's degree.